Media contacts

 2008: Springs Preserve receives Platinum LEED Certification for Desert Living Center, Origen Museum and Visitors Center

-2009: Archaeologists use advanced and remote sensing technologies to partially excavate an Ancestral Puebloan pit house (circa 700) and detect the existence of two additional pit houses
+2009: Archaeologists use advanced and remote sensing technologies to partially excavate an Ancestral Puebloan pit house (circa 700 A.D.) and detect the existence of two additional pit houses

 2009: First Scholastic Art & Writing Awards exhibit on display in Origen Museum